 The Bottom Line on Rev.com

 If you need a transcription service from a human, Rev is a good choice assuming you have a budget.
-AI-powered services are fast becoming a reliable, budget-friendly alternative and at a lower price point.
+It’s not the cheapest transcriptionist service but it will satisfy the needs of most users.
+Its AI-powered services are fast becoming a reliable, budget-friendly alternative and at a lower price point.

 - Great customer support